History of Caversham Weir & View Island

 Reading Hydro Community Benefit Society was set up in 2017 to drive the project forward.
 Its purpose was to generate hydroelectricity on the Thames for the benefit of the local community.

-Reading Hydro CBS has achieved the necessary permissions for a hydro scheme; raised nearly £1.2m investment through Pioneer and Main share offers; commissioned a detailed project design; and appointed and supervised contractors to manufacture and build the main parts of the system.
-Reading Hydro volunteers have cleared undergrowth and rubbish from View Island to make a natural fish pass; built the turbine house; pulled the cable through an under-river conduit to connect Reading Hydro to our main electricity customer Thames Lido; and painted the ‘Community Energym’ mural and ‘Climate stripes’ on the outside of the turbine house.
+Reading Hydro CBS achieved the necessary permissions for a hydro scheme; raised nearly £1.2m investment through Pioneer and Main share offers; commissioned a detailed project design; and appointed and supervised contractors to manufacture and build the main parts of the system.
+Reading Hydro volunteers cleared undergrowth and rubbish from View Island to make a natural fish pass; built the turbine house; pulled the cable through an under-river conduit to connect Reading Hydro to our main electricity customer Thames Lido; and painted the ‘Community Energym’ mural and ‘Climate stripes’ on the outside of the turbine house.